 Written evidence from Changing Lives

 1.1.
-Changing Lives welcomes the opportunity to submit evidence to the Justice Committee’s Call for Evidence on Women in Prison
+Changing Lives welcomes the opportunity to submit evidence to the Justice Committee’s pre-legislative scrutiny of the draft Victims Bill.

 1.2.
 Changing Lives is a national charity, helping over 14,000 people change their lives for the better each year.
 We have around 100 projects in England, supporting people in the most challenging of circumstances including homelessness, addictions, contact with the criminal justice system, sexual exploitation, domestic abuse, long-term unemployment and more.

 1.3.
 Changing Lives delivers a range of services to people who have been victims of crime, including victims of domestic abuse, sexual exploitation and modern slavery.
 We also deliver various services which are not specifically targeted at victims of crime, but which support people who are disproportionately likely to be affected by crime, including people who sell sex and people experiencing homelessness.

 1.4.
 Changing Lives is also the lead partner for the STAGE Project, funded by the National Lottery Community Fund, to support adult women across the North East and Yorkshire who have been groomed for sexual exploitation and build an evidence base around their experiences of accessing justice, healthcare, housing and other forms of support.
 The STAGE Project brings together Changing Lives and seven other specialist charities – GROW, A Way Out, Together Women, Basis, WomenCentre, Ashiana and The Angelou Centre.

 1.5.1.
 We recommend that the Bill include a requirement to proactively engage with victim support services as part of monitoring compliance with the Victims’ Code.

 1.5.2.
 We welcome duties to collaborate and recommend that regard is also given to services that are not specifically victim support services but which support people who are disproportionately represented amongst victims of crime.